NYS Divorce Laws - Dissipation of Assets

 When a spouse is intentionally wasting the marital assets, the consequences for the innocent spouse is no laughing matter.
 For example, if the innocent spouse was a wife who gave up her career at the request of her husband to take care of the home, she may not have earned income in years.
 Her job skills may be outdated and she may not be able to earn very much as she reenters the workforce.
 A minor bump in the road for the millionaire husband can mean a stay-at-home mom loses her livelihood.

 What can you do if you suspect your husband or wife is wasting marital assets?
-Contact our office immediately.
+Contact our New York divorce law office immediately.
 There are tools available that can help uncover wasteful expenditures, one is a forensic accountant, which is much like a financial detective.
-To learn more, we urge you to contact our firm to meet with a Putnam County divorce attorney.
+To learn more, we urge you to contact our firm to meet with a Putnam County attorney with extensive knowledge of NY divorce law.